 Intel (INTC) Outpaces Stock Market Gains: What You Should Know

-Coming into today, shares of the world's largest chipmaker had lost 4.04% in the past month.
-In that same time, the Computer and Technology sector lost 2.58%, while the S&P 500 lost 2.74%.
+Heading into today, shares of the world's largest chipmaker had lost 1.07% over the past month, lagging the Computer and Technology sector's loss of 0.45% and outpacing the S&P 500's loss of 1.22% in that time.

 INTC will be looking to display strength as it nears its next earnings release, which is expected to be October 24, 2019.
-On that day, INTC is projected to report earnings of $1.24 per share, which would represent a year-over-year decline of 11.43%.
+In that report, analysts expect INTC to post earnings of $1.24 per share.
+This would mark a year-over-year decline of 11.43%.
 Our most recent consensus estimate is calling for quarterly revenue of $18.04 billion, down 5.87% from the year-ago period.

 For the full year, our Zacks Consensus Estimates are projecting earnings of $4.38 per share and revenue of $69.37 billion, which would represent changes of -4.37% and -2.08%, respectively, from the prior year.

-Investors should also note any recent changes to analyst estimates for INTC.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
+Investors might also notice recent changes to analyst estimates for INTC.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
 Over the past month, the Zacks Consensus EPS estimate remained stagnant.
-INTC currently has a Zacks Rank of #3 (Hold).
+INTC is currently a Zacks Rank #3 (Hold).

-In terms of valuation, INTC is currently trading at a Forward P/E ratio of 11.34.
-For comparison, its industry has an average Forward P/E of 18.63, which means INTC is trading at a discount to the group.
+Looking at its valuation, INTC is holding a Forward P/E ratio of 11.78.
+For comparison, its industry has an average Forward P/E of 19.63, which means INTC is trading at a discount to the group.

-Investors should also note that INTC has a PEG ratio of 1.51 right now.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-Semiconductor - General stocks are, on average, holding a PEG ratio of 1.92 based on yesterday's closing prices.
+It is also worth noting that INTC currently has a PEG ratio of 1.57.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+Semiconductor - General stocks are, on average, holding a PEG ratio of 1.99 based on yesterday's closing prices.

 Click to get this free report